felixsch/gsoc2015-tinykdump/README.md

 Error analysis is one of the most crucial parts when resolving issues in a software development project.
-In the current Linux kernel, kdump<sup>[1](#kdump)</sup> is used to provide system logs and memory dumps immediately after the system crashes.
-Our project's intention is to minimize issues within the kdump infrastructure by making use of features of the modern Linux kernel.
+In the current Linux kernel, kdump<sup>[1](#kdump)</sup> is used to provide system logs and memory dumps immediately after the system crashes.The project's intention is to minimize issues within the kdump infrastructure by making use of features of the modern Linux kernel.

 ###The project